farizrifqi/tiktok-live-proxy/README.md

-# Adv-TTL-Proxy-Worker
+# Tiktok Live Proxy

 This is a Cloudflare Worker designed to proxy TikTok Live stream segments.
-It is part of the **Adv-TTL** project, which provides tools for interacting with TikTok Live streams.
+It is part of the [Tiktok Live Monitoring](https://github.com/farizrifqi/tiktok-live-monitoring-webui) project, which provides tools for interacting with TikTok Live streams.

 ## Features